aptech/docs/docs/CR-plotSetXTicInterval.rst

 ::

-    //Declare and initialize plotControl structure
+    // Declare and initialize plotControl structure
     struct plotControl myPlot;
     myPlot = plotGetDefaults("xy");

-    //Place one tick label every 4 x-values ticInterval = 4;
+    // Place one tick label every 4 x-values ticInterval = 4;
     plotSetXTicInterval(&myPlot, ticInterval);

-    //Start the time series in April of 2008 dtstart = 200804;
+    // Start the time series in April of 2008 dtstart = 200804;

-    //Specify quarterly data
+    // Specify quarterly data
     frequency = 4;

-    //Create the multiplicative sequence 1, 2, 4, 8...
+    // Create the multiplicative sequence 1, 2, 4, 8...
     y = seqm(1, 2, 10);

-    //Create a time series plot of the data. plotTS(myPlot, dtstart, frequency, y);
+    // Create a time series plot of the data. plotTS(myPlot, dtstart, frequency, y);

 If you would like to change the tick labels so that they start on the first full year, 2009, continuing with the example from above, execute the following lines:

 ::

-    //Set the optional 'firstLabeled' parameter
+    // Set the optional 'firstLabeled' parameter
     plotSetXTicInterval(&myPlot, ticInterval, 2009);
     plotTS(myPlot, dtstart, frequency, y);